oceanprotocol/ocean.py/READMEs/predict-eth.md

 print(f"New asset created, with did={asset.did}, and datatoken_address={datatoken_address}")
 ```

-Write this down, as you will want to share this
+Write down the did and datatoken address.
+You'll be needing to share it in the Questbook entry.

 ### 6.2 Share predictions to organizers, in Polygon